datnguyenzzz/nogodb/lib/go-hash-map/README.md

-## Go-cache - a block cache built for nogoDB
+## A block cache built for nogoDB

-Cache implements nogoDB's block cache.
+go-hash-map implements nogoDB's block cache.
 It supports 2 method for page cache replacement: LRU and Clock-pro.
 The underline hash tables implementation is based on the Concurrent Dynamic-Sized Nonblocking Hash Tables